Ortlieb Vario Review

 Weatherproofing

 Ortlieb is well known for making superbly weatherproof bike bags, and the Vario is no exception.
-With a roll-top design with rubber baffles and an IP rating of 64, the material of this pannier is virtually impervious to water spray from all directions.
+With a roll-top design with rubber baffles and an IP rating of 64, the PU nylon is impervious to water spray from all directions.
 While it isn't completely watertight, we'd be confident to carry our electronics in this pannier during a ride in the rain.

-Roll-top closures undoubtedly offer the greatest weatherproofing protection, but not all roll-top are created equally.
+Roll-top closures offer the greatest weatherproofing protection, but not all roll-tops are created equal.
 The Vario allows you to tightly roll the additional fabric at the top and is secured with a burly velcro strap.
-This is enough to keep things dry in a rainstorm but doesn't provide the same secure seal as other models with cinch straps and buckles.
+This is enough to keep things dry in a rainstorm but doesn't provide the same secure seal as other models with cinch straps and buckles, especially when velcro can weaken in wet conditions.
 We believe that the Vario has an adequate amount of weatherproofing for the type of riding it is best used for.
 The fabric is resilient to road spray, and the closure is secure enough to keep out the rain.

-Another minor drawback to user-friendliness with the Vario is the necessity of installing additional mounting hardware to your rack.
+Another minor drawback to user-friendliness with the Vario is the additional installation steps to mount the bag to your rack.
 However, once you get the additional hardware properly mounted and adjusted, you'll be ready to and remove the pannier with quickness and ease.

 Value

-The list price for this model is a little high compared to some other products in our line up but is in line with other hybrid backpack style panniers.
+The list price for this model is a little high compared to other products in our lineup but is in line with other hybrid backpack-style panniers.
 If you're looking to fill the gap between using your backpack and committing to a new set of panniers, you will likely find tremendous value in a bag that can do both.
-While you can certainly find other high-quality panniers for a lower price, those looking for a backpack style model with the quality of Ortlieb design and manufacturing will be satisfied for many miles down the road.
+While you can certainly find other high-quality panniers for a lower price, those looking for a backpack-style model with the quality of Ortlieb design and manufacturing will be satisfied for many miles down the road.

 Conclusion

 Ortlieb hits the mark with this beautifully fused hybrid backpack and bike pannier that allows you to diversify your modes of transportation during a commute or daytime adventure.
-After a little bit of a learning curve with the additional mounting hardware and the slightly complicated transition from backpack to pannier, this model begins to stand out with its durable, waterproof construction and surprisingly comfortable and adjustable backpack design.
+For those focused on style and durability, the Vario is a winner.
+After a bit of a learning curve with the additional mounting hardware and the slightly complicated transition from backpack to pannier, this model begins to stand out with its durable, waterproof construction and surprisingly comfortable and adjustable backpack design.
 Whether on your back or on your rack, the Vario is a convenient blend of utility and rugged style, earning our Top Pick Award for Best Backpack.